Curriculum Overview

 Year 1

-Honors Portfolio: students will create their portfolio and begin adding material to their portfolio, per HC guidelines.
+Honors Portfolio: students will create and contribute to their portfolio, per HC guidelines.

-Honors Portfolio: students will continue adding material to their portfolio, per HC guidelines.
+Honors Portfolio: students will contribute to their portfolio, per HC guidelines.

 Year 2

-Honors Portfolio: students will continue adding material to their portfolio, per HC guidelines.
+Honors Portfolio: Students will contribute to their portfolio, per HC guidelines.

-Honors Portfolio: students will continue adding material to their portfolio, per HC guidelines.
+Honors Portfolio: students will contribute to their portfolio, per HC guidelines.

 Year 3

-Honors Portfolio: students will continue adding material to their portfolio, per HC guidelines.
+Honors Portfolio: students will contribute to their portfolio, per HC guidelines.

-Honors Portfolio: students will continue adding material to their portfolio, per HC guidelines.
+Honors Portfolio: students will contribute to their portfolio, per HC guidelines.

 Year 4

-Honors Portfolio: students will continue adding material to their portfolio, per HC guidelines.
+Honors Portfolio: students will contribute to their portfolio, per HC guidelines.

 Thesis Defense/Project Presentation